phptuts/react-mini-challenges/docs/7-react-router-dom-bulma.md

-# React Route Dom + Bulma Mini Challenge
+# React Router Dom + Bulma Mini Challenge

 Using [react router dom](https://v5.reactrouter.com/web/guides/quick-start) and [bulma.css](https://bulma.io/) create a react app with a home page and an about page.
 The website should have a mobile navigation bar that can open and close with click / touch events.
 You should also be able to exit mobile navigation by clicking outside of the nav bar.